 How to purchase flood insurance in Massachusetts

 The easiest way to purchase flood insurance is to call your homeowners insurance provider and speak with an agent.
+Some private insurers can help you purchase an NFIP policy and may even offer their own flood insurance.
 You can also call the NFIP Help Center at (800) 427-4661.
 An agent will get you a quote and can answer any additional questions you may have.
-Currently, most homeowners purchase flood insurance through the federal government’s NFIP program, but there may be other options, such as private flood insurance.

 NFIP does not currently offer additional living expenses coverage or loss-of-use coverage with their policies.
 If you purchase an NFIP policy and floodwaters damage your home, it will be up to you to pay any additional housing and food costs out-of-pocket.